HenrySchall/Panel_Data/README.md

        _cons |    15.4022   4.702117     3.28   0.002      5.92571     24.8787
 ------------------------------------------------------------------------------
 ```
-> Obsevation: if it is necessary to calculate the first difference of a variable use the command:
+> Note: if it is necessary to calculate the first difference of a variable use the command:

 ```
 generate ccrmrte2 = D.crmrte